 Based from his yard in West Sussex, Scott Brash MBE is Great Britain’s hottest prospect and is the world highest ranked equestrian show jumper.
-Aged just 30 years, his achievements already include an Olympic and European team gold medal in 2012.
-He was winner of the Global Champions Tour (the youngest ever to do so) in 2013 and in 2014.
-As the year 2015 dawns he now is looking to emulate the previous two extraordinary years and can claim to be the nation’s hottest Show Jumping prospect at this exciting time for the sport in Britain.
+Aged just 30 years, his achievements already include an Olympic and European team gold medal in 2012; winner of the Global Champions Tour (the youngest ever to do so) in 2013 and in 2014.
+And now in 2015 he has made history by becoming the first rider to win the sport’s grand slam.

 Scott’s love for riding began at the age of seven, when he first took up the sport.
 He competed in his first show when he was nine.
 His rise through the ranks since those days has been largely due to a consistent and determined dedication to being the best that he can be.
 And following London’s successful bid to host the 2012 Olympic Games, Scott, still not quite out of his teens, discovered a new focus.
 He wanted to compete at those games.